clojure-vim/async-clj-highlight/README.markdown

 is (re)loaded.
 The syntax highlighting reflects the state of the REPL, so unevaluated references remain unmatched.

-This will fail silently if no fireplace nREPL sessions exist.
+This will fail silently if no acid nREPL sessions exist.

-Reload your buffer with `:e` after an eval to update syntax matches.
+Reload your buffer with `:w` after an eval to update syntax matches.
 Alternately, use the `:ClojureHighlightReferences` command in a custom autocommand or mapping to do the same.